 How to Know If the Ballast Needs to Be Replaced?

-on.
 You might think, “Okay, it’s probably the bulbs.”
 But the real problem could be the ballast.
 For big corporate buyers and LED light distributors, knowing when to replace a ballast is critical to keeping things running smoothly and avoiding expensive delays.

 How can you tell if a ballast is bad?